kyma-incubator/compass/docs/investigations/storage/managed-db/managed-dbs.md

 ### Cloud Firestore - GCP
 Firestore is GCP Specific Product - vendor lock-in.
-It seems that local development is also very, limited, according to [this discussion](https://stackoverflow.com/questions/46563885/running-firestore-local-e-g-for-testing) you can run
+It seems that local development is also very, limited, for example according to [this discussion](https://stackoverflow.com/questions/46563885/running-firestore-local-e-g-for-testing) you can run
 Firestore emulator to test security rules.